 You may not need all the egg mixture, depending on the size of the eggs used.

-I like to use pasteurized eggs.
+I like to use pasteurized eggs if I can find them.
 The paste is toasted in the oven for this, but it may not heat for a long enough period to eliminate all risks associated with eating uncooked eggs.

 Sift the flour, baking powder, salt and spices into a separate bowl.